MoHoushmand/mo/_sources/quantum_computers/quantum_computers.md

 That is very important to understand, so whatever we are going to discuss in the following talks is only going to focus on the quantum accelerator device or the application processes that we need classically as well as quantumly to be provided

-Whenever you talk about a computer, classically we have divided that in different layers;

-the lowest layer is always let's say the hardware, the
+Whenever we talk about a computer, classically we have divided that in different layers; the lowest layer is always let's say the hardware, the

-1 chip that has been designed.
+1. chip that has been designed.
 It is never a single chip or a single processor.

-2 (Quantum to Classical) No, it has memory, it has interconnections, so a bus that allows the processor to communicate with the memory to retrieve instructions and to retrieve or produce the data.
-This is shown here.
+2. (Quantum to Classical) No, it has memory, it has interconnections, so a bus that allows the processor to communicate with the memory to retrieve instructions and to retrieve or produce the data.
+And then it goes up to the

-And then it goes up to the 3 microarchitecture that we need, up to the application level.
-I will now go in detail on each of those layers in a quantum context.
+3. Microarchitecture that we need, up to the application level.
+We will now go in detail on each of those layers in a quantum context.
 Because we are basically adopting the same kind of layer view of what a quantum accelerator or a quantum computer would be, and we simply put the Q of quantum in front of every layer.
 And that is our research and working program.
 The highest level is the 7 (4) quantum algorithm that we know of.
 We don't even know yet what they will be.
 We have examples such as factorization that is used in cryptography in securing communication between machines.

 But quantum algorithms can as well be designing a new molecule for personalized medicine.
 It can be that you might want to have a climate module that you want to run on your quantum accelerator that take all kind of mechanisms into account that we currently are unable to compute or even model on a classical machine.
 So that is the quantum algorithm layer, and that is where the biggest opportunity lies worldwide.
 Where many companies and organizations can actually start developing their own quantum application.
 Because every company or every end-user can think of how they can use that computational aspects of such a device.